true-real-michael/nn-slam-benchmark/doc/model-conversion/rknn.md

 net.aggregation[0] = RknnCompatibleL2Norm()  # Replacing the first L2Norm layer
 net.aggregation[4] = RknnCompatibleL2Norm()  # Replacing the second L2Norm layer
 ```
+> It's important to mention that this particular replacement is actually useless because RKNN operates on `float16`, summing which can (and did, in my testing) cause over/underflows, resulting in -inf/+inf values.

 This would allow the model to be converted to RKNN format.
 However, this approach is not applicable to trainable layers, as the weights would be lost.